 When I first started running, I found a training group near me that was training for a 5K and I just fell in love with the training programs they had.
 This can be a great way to connect with other people and it just helps pass the time.

 While I prefer running in a group, sometimes I have to run by myself, so I make sure I always have something to listen to.
-I like to switch between a good playlist, audio books, and podcasts.
+I like to switch between a good playlist, audiobooks, and podcasts.
 But, safety tip, be aware of your surroundings.
-I like to run with just one ear bud in especially if I’m running on the street.
+I like to run with just one earbud in or with the Airpods Pro especially if I’m running on the street.
 Tell me about your favorite things to listen to while running as I’m always looking for new podcasts and new songs to put in my playlist.

 Download an app to track your progress

 This helps keep me motivated because I can see when I’m making an improvement.
 There are lots of good apps out there for runners these days like Nike+ Running App, Strava and Map My Run.
 Also, if you decide you want to get really fancy, you can invest in a GPS running watch.
 I used the apps for about a year and then I made the switch as it’s nice because you can see the stuff right on your wrist; see how you r pace is, how long you’ve been running and that sort if things.